BerlingskeMedia/react-typescript-exercise-1/specs/Case-1.md

 - Write tests for the `Product` component or do manual testing

-## Exercise 1.2: Style Products
+## Exercise 1.2: Responsive Products

-Add Responsive Styling to Products so that you:
+Add Responsive Styling to Products so that the user is presented with:
-- display 4 or more products per row for large devices
+- 4 products per row for large width devices (laptops etc)
-- 2 for medium (tablet) devices
-- 1 for small (phone) devices
+- 1 product per row on small width (mobile) devices

 ## Exercise 2: Filter and sort products

+Feature branch: `product-filters`

 The user should be able to apply multiple filters to narrow down the products displayed.